 Tree Pipits occur in greatest abundance in Wales, northern England and Scotland, and thus the marked CBC decline between the first two atlas periods may reflect the range contraction that occurred then in central and southeastern England (Gibbons et al. 1993).
 Since 1994, CBC/BBS data for the species have shown a further severe decrease, especially in England.
 Recent atlas data show further losses of range, especially in eastern England (Balmer et al. 2013).
-There has been widespread moderate decline across Europe since 1980 (PECBMS 2016a).
+There has been widespread moderate decline across Europe since 1980 (PECBMS 2017a).
 The species was moved from the green to the amber list of UK Birds of Conservation Concern in 2002, and in 2009 to red, on the strength of its UK population decline (Eaton et al. 2009).
 It is among a suite of species that winter in the humid zone of West Africa and correspondingly are showing the strongest population declines among our migrant species (Ockendon et al. 2012, 2014).
-Brood size has increased since 1966 but nest losses have also increased.
+The number of fledglings per breeding attempt increased in the 1970s and 1980s but have since fallen again.
 Laying dates have shifted earlier by approximately one week.